North Royalton High School

 North Royalton High School is a public high school located in North Royalton, Ohio, United States, a suburban community in Greater Cleveland.
 Over 1,000 students attend the school.
 North Royalton is a member of the National Division of the Suburban League.
 The school colors are purple and gold and athletic teams are known as the Bears.
-The school's principal is Kristin Hubbell since 2024.
+The school's principal is Kristin Hubbell since 2024.The school's superintendent is Jeff Cicerchi.

+Student achievements

+North Royalton High School has received various awards for excellence in education.
+In 2026 North Royalton received the U.S. News Best High School Award Badge.
+North Royalton is ranked sixty-second in Ohio, and twentieth in the Cleveland Metro Area High Schools by U.S. News.